-What is the relationship between God’s commands and morality?
-Given that God is morally perfect and so commands all and only good things, we may distinguish between two claims:
+Assuming God exists, what is the relationship between God’s commands and morality?
+Assuming that God is morally perfect and so commands all and only good things, we may distinguish between two claims:

 a.
 God commands what He does because it is good.